chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~~

 The ``insertion info`` subsection manages the insertion of particles.
-It should be modified because we changed the number of particles, and use different geometry.
-The parameter of insertion box was set as follows so that it could fit in the cylinder.
+This section has to be modified because of the change in particle number and use of a different geometry.
+The insertion box parameter was set as follows so that it could fit in the cylinder.

 .. code-block:: text